 The Mid-Term Test and Final Exam are invigilated assessments in computer labs without internet access or other materials (except, with School approval, unannotated dictionaries) not provided to you on the lab machines or Exam GitLab.
 Their marks are based on automated tests of the code you submit.
 Note that it is critical that the code you submit can be compiled.

 Both the Mid-Term Test and the Final Exam contain 25% distinction-level content.
-In order for any of your submissions of distinction-level content to be evaluated and counted, you need to achieve 90% of the marks on the non-distinction-level content.
+In order for any of your submissions of distinction-level content to be evaluated and counted, you need to achieve 90% of the marks on the core-level content.

-Hurdles are calculated on the total available marks (i.e. including both non-distinction-level and distinction-level content).
+Hurdles are calculated on the total available marks (i.e. including both core-level and distinction-level content).
 You need to pass all hurdles in order to pass the course as a whole.
 If you fail at least one hurdle, but get more than 45% of the overall course marks, you can take a supplementary assessment, but at best (i.e. if you pass the supplementary exam), you final grade will be PS.

 Mid-Term Test#